Wheeling Motorcycle Accident Attorney

 Understanding West Virginia Motorcycle Laws

-- Helmet Laws – West Virginia law requires all operators and passengers aboard motorcycles to wear helmets at all times while the motorcycle is moving.
-Helmets must meet Department of Transportation certification requirements.
+- Helmet Laws – West Virginia law requires all operators and passengers aboard motorcycles to wear helmets at all times while the motorcycle is moving regardless of age, and the helmets must meet Department of Transportation certification requirements.
 Helmets must fit snuggly on a rider’s head and be free of defects or damage such as cracks, loose padding or fraying straps.
+If the motorcycle operator or passenger do not wear a helmet, they may be charged with a misdemeanor and, with fees not less than $200 nor more than $500; and upon a second or subsequent conviction shall be fined not less than $500 nor more than $1,000.

 - Lane Splitting – Lane splitting, which involves a motorcycle sharing a lane of traffic with another motor vehicle or riding on the dividing lines between lanes of traffic, is illegal in the state of West Virginia, with the exception that two motorcycles may ride side by side in the same lane of traffic.